-Skill Component 1 Placement at TDS 2 3 4 R Rei Independence Non compliance with classroom and school rules Requires continuous supervision and redirection Frequent punitive consequences for poor choices Verbal and physical defiance of directives by authority figures Compliant with classroom and school rules Independent functioning with verbal and visual prompts for rule compliance Positive Reinforcement Activity Privileges less than 4 out of 9 opportunities per quarter Requires guidance or direction by authority figures in all circumstances Occasional Compliance with classroom and school rules Selective situational functioning with verbal prompts for rule compliance Positive Reinforcement Activity Privileges 4-5 out of 9 opportunities per quarter Situational guidance or direction by authority figures Compliant with classroom and school rules Independent functioning without verbal and visual prompts for rule compliance Positive Reinforcement Activity Privileges 6-7 out of 9 opportunities per quarter Occasional guidance or direction by authority figures Coclassch Ind fun ver rule Pos Rei Act out per Mir dire figu

-01.111.0 1 2 3 4
+1 2 3 4 5 Skill Component Placement at TDS Ready for Reintegration Level of Support Independence Non-compliance with classroom and school rules Requires continuous supervision and redirection Frequent punitive consequences for poor choices Verbal and physical defiance of directives by authority figures Compliant with classroom and school rules Independent functioning with verbal and visual prompts for rule compliance Positive Reenforcement Activity Privileges less than 4 out of 9 opportunities per quarter Requires guidance or direction by authority figures in all circumstances Occasional Compliance with classroom and school rules Selective situational functioning with verbal prompts for rule compliance Positive Reinforceme nt Activity Privileges 4-5 out of 9 opportunitie s per quarter Situational guidance or direction by authority figures Compliant with classroom and school rules Independent functioning without verbal and visual prompts for rule compliance Positive Reenforcement Activity Privileges 6-7 out of 9 opportunities per quarter Occasional guidance or direction by authority figures Compliant with classroom and school rules Independent functioning without verbal prompts for rule compliance Positive Reinforcement Activity Privileges 8 out of 9 opportunities per quarter Minimal guidance or direction by authority figures 1 = 100% Staff Sup Req 2 3 = 50% Staff Sup Req 4 5 = Min Staff Sup Req

-Skill Component Placement at TDS Rein

-Environmental Factors No family support No relationship between school and family No wraparound or community supports Family stresses are high as a result of student's behavior Minimal family support Stressed or adversarial relationship between school and family No wraparound or community supports Family supports have increased via outside agency supports Minimal relationship between school and family.
-Family stresses are decreasing as a Family supports have stabilized via community support systems A functional relationship between school and family has developed Fam Syst IEP and for s Wra are i utiliz
+1 2 3 4 5 Skill Component Placement at TDS Ready for Reintegration Level of Support Environmental Factors No family support No relationship between school and family No wraparound or community supports Family stresses are high as a result of student's behavior Law violations or charges pending Minimal family support Stressed or adversarial relationship between school and family No wraparound or community supports Family stresses are elevated as a result of student's behavior Law violations or charges pending Family supports have increased via outside agency supports Minimal relationship between school and family.
+Family stresses are decreasing as a result of student's behavior.
+Law violations or charges pending Family supports have stabilized via community support systems A functional relationship between school and family has developed Wraparound services are in place and being utilized Family stresses are stabilizing as a result of student's improved behavior Compliance with probation or other juvenile justice programs Family Support System IEP Team Agreement and mutual support for student in place Wraparound services are independently utilized by family Family stresses are stabilized Compliance or dismissal from juvenile justice programs